s-cox/ADMM_Data_Dictionary/asset_template.md

 {: .label .label-yellow }

 ### Model created
-Fill in date
+Add in date

 ## Description
-Fill in description
+Add in description

 ## Asset Code
-Fill in Asset Code
+Add in Asset Code

 ## UniClass
-Fill in UniClass
+Add in UniClass

 ## Geometry
-Fill in Geometry
+Add in Geometry

+## Asset Rules
+Add in when applicable

 ## Data Catalogue
 Add in fields in the table below and link Attribute Name to items in the Attribute section